21 November 2023

 Another multi-national unit assembled under British command was the West African Frontier Force (WAFF).
 The WAFF was made up of soldiers drawn from the Gold Coast (present-day Ghana), Nigeria, Sierra Leone, and Gambia.

 Germany’s military presence was comparatively very small.
-Throughout the campaign in East Africa, for example, the force under General Lettow-Voerbeck never amounted to more than 14,000 fighting men.
+Throughout the East Africa campaign, for example, the force under General Lettow-Voerbeck never amounted to more than 14,000 fighting men.

 The core of Lettow-Vorbeck’s force was his locally raised troops, men who knew the terrain and conditions well.